aldotele/lotto_lottery/README.md

 ### Introduction
 Level 1 of the project requires to develop a lotto tickets generator: the software will have to generate from 1 to 5 tickets.<br>
 For each ticket, the software will ask:
-- the **amount of numbers** to place and, based on the previous information, will give the user the opportunity to specify **which numbers** to place (each number must be between 1 and 90 and appear once in the sequence).
-Alternatively, the program will generate random sequences of numbers until the user confirms one.
+- the **amount of numbers** to place and, based on the previous information, the program will generate random sequences of numbers until the user confirms one.
 - the **type of bet** (ambata, ambo, terna, quaterna or cinquina).
 The bet must be coherent with the chosen amount of numbers.
 For example, if the user places 3 numbers, the bet choices will be limited to ambata, ambo or terno.
 If the user places 5 number, he/she will be able to choose whichever bet.
+The program will automatically show the allowed bets based on the amount of numbers.
 - the **city** of extraction (napoli, firenze, bari, cagliari, venezia, milano, roma, genova, palermo or torino).<br>
 Check <https://www.sisal.it/lotto/come-si-gioca> for further information about the rules.

 ### How to Launch
-The entry point *lotto_game.py* script can be launched through command line by specifying the amount of tickets to generate for the `n` argument.
+The entry point *lotto_game.py* script can be launched through command line by specifying the amount of tickets to generate (1-5) for the `n` argument.
 For example, writing ***python lotto_game.py 3*** will generate a bill of three tickets.<br>
-After launching the script, the program will start constructing each ticket by asking the user all the information about each ticket.
+An optional argument `-v` (or `--verbose`) can be added through command line in order to view instructions about how to play.
+In this case, the command to launch the script would be ***python lotto_game.py 3 -v*** or ***python lotto_game.py 3 --verbose*** After launching the script, the program will start constructing each ticket by asking the user all the information about each ticket.

 ### Classes and lotto Package
 The project is built using an OOP approach.<br>
 Several *Classes* were used.
-All used *Classes* are inside their own *module*, and all modules are inside the **lotto package**.
+Each *Class* is inside its own *module*, and all modules are inside the **lotto package**.

 Three main Classes were created in order to store lotto ticket informations: